22 Boston Historical Sites to Visit and Hotels Around

 The Paul Revere House is the oldest house in downtown Boston and the former home of American patriot Paul Revere, who served as an officer in the American Revolution.
 Built in 1680, Paul Revere House is a treasured example of early Massachusetts Bay timber architecture, but also showcases the Georgian architectural phase from the 18th century.

-A visit to this historic home can be self-guided or experienced as part of a tour.
+You can visit this historic home on your own or experience it as a part of a tour.
 The latter includes walking tours, family-friendly storytelling, role play and a deeper immersion in Boston’s history.
 The official museum also includes exhibits on Paul Revere’s business ventures and famous midnight ride, a shop selling books and gifts, and three centuries of historic buildings including Lathrop Place and Pierce/Hichborn House.

 11. Boston Children’s Museum

-Established in 1913, the Boston Children’s Museum is the second-oldest children’s museum in the United States and has a firm focus on educating and entertaining kids.
-Every experience at the Boston Children’s Museum is designed to be innovative and engaging, many of which have delighted entire generations of young minds.
+Established in 1913, the Boston Children’s Museum is the second-oldest children’s museum in the United States.
+The museum has a firm focus on educating and entertaining kids.
+Every experience at the Boston Children’s Museum is designed to be innovative and engaging.
+Many of which have delighted entire generations of young minds.

 Permanent exhibits include the Art Studio, Construction Zone, Japanese House, Explore-a-Saurus and the New Balance Foundation Climb, a three-storey climbing fort.
 It is also one of the few children’s museums in the world that houses a collection of historical artefacts.
 History lovers can see exhibits on Native Americans, Japan, the ancient world, Americana, Pacific Northwest and nature.